MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-parallel-job-in-pipeline.md

 - Install the [Azure Machine Learning SDK v2 for Python](/python/api/overview/azure/ai-ml-readme).
 - Understand how to [create and run Azure Machine Learning pipelines and components with the Python SDK v2](how-to-create-component-pipeline-python.md).

+---

 ## Create and run a pipeline with a parallel job step

+An Azure Machine Learning parallel job can be used only as a step in a pipeline job.

 # [Azure CLI](#tab/cli)